jackyho112/area-deprivation-data-pipelines/README.md

 Summary:

 1. Check that the specified buckets (one for data storage, and one for logs) are available
-2. Load data and scripts to the bucket
+2. Load data using the Data Exchange API and scripts to the bucket
 3. Create an [EMR](https://aws.amazon.com/emr/) cluster and load necessary jobs to the cluster
 4. Termiante the cluster when everything is done